yvelikova/axway-open-docs/content/en/docs/apim_installation/apiportal_install/install_unattended.md

    * `--hostname`: The hostname of API Portal.
 Used when SSL type `1` is selected.
    * `--restart-apache`: Accepts yY/nN.
 Indicates whether Apache restart is wanted after installation (when the apache service could be correctly detected; otherwise manual restart of Apache is required).

-To see the complete list of options that you can use during the installation, run the following command:
+You can also view this complete list of options by running the following command:

 ```
 .apiportal_install.sh --help